 - Put both hands on the incubator and tell your baby “mommy and daddy are here to see you”! ♥

-- If the incubator is covered with blankets, open the side on the rear end first so baby can get used to the light.
+- If the incubator is covered with blankets, open the side on the rear end first.
+This way, your baby can get used to the light.

 - Carefully put both hands on the baby.
-A preemie’s nervous system is not fully developed so never stroke their skin.
-You want to touch your baby to make her feel calm, cared for and loved.
+Never stroke their skin since a preemie’s nervous system is not fully developed.
+You want to touch your baby to make her feel calm, cared for, and loved.

 - Ask the nurse for a comfortable nursing chair: It is basically a reclining couch with heavy padding ideal for breastfeeding.
 You never know if your hospital has it.
 I didn’t find out that our NICU has it weeks after until one of the nurses asked me if I want to sit in one!

 - Skin-to-skin 30 minutes to 1 hour every 3 hours: If your baby’s condition allows, do at least 30 minutes every skin-to-skin session.
-During our NICU stay, Chunbao feeds every 3 hours.
-Since he always falls sleep on my bare chest, we do skin-to-skin about an hour before his feeding time so that he can feed after a good hour-long sleep.
+During our NICU stay, Baby W feeds every 3 hours.
+Since he always falls asleep on my bare chest, we do skin-to-skin about an hour before his feeding time so that he can feed after a good hour-long sleep.

 - Kangaroo care with Boppy pillow made easy: The boppy pillow is such a genius invention.
 When kangarooing, you can rest your elbows on the pillow, alleviating strain on your shoulders and neck while holding the baby for an extended period of time.
-If your baby is small like Chunbao (a 4 pounder), he can sit on the boppy and feel even more snugly with the pillow wrapped around his butt.
-On a side note, if you don’t have a nursing pillow yet I highly recommend the original boppy over My Best Friend nursing pillow that has a back and elbow rest.
-I will explain in a future post how the boppy pillow helped Chunbao achieve his developmental milestones!
+If your baby is small like Baby W (a 4-pounder), he can sit on the boppy and feel even more snugly with the pillow wrapped around his butt.
+On a side note, if you don’t have a nursing pillow yet I highly recommend the Original Boppy Pillow.
+After your baby goes home, you can use it to help him achieve his developmental milestones!

-- Wear button-down shirt or use a nursing cover: Every NICU staff encourages kangaroo care, but if you don’t want your boobs hanging out while you share your golden moments with your baby, like me, you can wear a button-down shirt or dress.
-So I put the poppy on my waist, unbutton my shirt (but still keep it closed), bring the baby close to me, get comfortable on the nursing chair, open on side of the shirt, tuck the baby in while opening the other side of the shirt.
+- Wear a button-down shirt or use a nursing cover: Every NICU staff encourages kangaroo care, but if you don’t want your boobs hanging out while you share your golden moments with your baby, like me, you can wear a button-down shirt or dress.
+So I put the poppy on my waist, unbutton my shirt (but still keep it closed), bring the baby close to me, open one side of the shirt, and tuck the baby in while opening the other side of the shirt.
 If I wear a nursing cover, I just take off my shirt completely and put the baby under the nursing cover.
-I highly recommend this one since it can also be used as a car seat cover when you bring your baby home!
+I highly recommend this nursing cover since it can be converted into a car seat cover.

-How to establish milk supply for the NICU baby
+How to establish breast milk supply for the NICU baby

 Massage your NICU baby daily